DAY 1

 B, L, D included

-We set off on foot, starting the day with a visit to the 14th century Castle and Gardens of Alcázar.
-We enter the Mezquita, a monumental religious complex comprising an 8th century mosque, encapsulating a cathedral commenced in 1236, built on top of a Roman temple and a Visigothic church.
-After lunch, we traverse narrow lanes with whitewashed houses and flower-filled patios looking out for some of the twelve 13th century Fernandine churches, built immediately after the reconquest of Cordoba by Ferdinand III.
+We set off on foot, starting the day with a private guided visit to the Mezquita, a monumental religious complex comprising an 8th century mosque, encapsulating a cathedral commenced in 1236, built on top of a Roman temple and a Visigothic church.
+Later, we wander through the 14th century Castle and Gardens of Alcázar.
+After lunch, we visit some of the enchanting patios - courtyard gardens - for which Cordoba is so famous.
+We may meet some of the homeowners, who lovingly create and maintain them in style dating back to the Roman and Moorish times.

 DAY 3